 3. Never use sleep positioners or wedges:

 Sleep positioners are not safe for babies.
-In fact, some of them are alarmingly designed to ensure that the baby sleeps on the side.
-You must never use such positioners or sleep wedges.
-You must also avoid sleep positioners that help the baby to sleep on the back.
-Sleep positioners have been categorically proven to pose a suffocation hazard (6).
+In fact, some are designed to ensure that the baby sleeps on the side while some encourage the baby to sleep on the back.
+Avoid both such positioners.
+Sleep positioners have been proven to pose a suffocation hazard (7).

 4. Swaddling may increase the risk of roll over: